-All enzymes usually have quaternary structures which are very important in the catalytic roles of the enzymes.
-The place on the enzyme where the substrate is bound and where the chemical transformation takes place is frequently a small indentation or a groove in the protein structure of the enzyme.
-This structure enables enzymes to selectively bind onto the substrates to accomplish the catalysis of the chemical reactions crucial in the life processes.
+All enzymes usually have quaternary structures which are very important in the catalytic roles.
+There is a small groove in the protein structure of the enzyme where the substrate binds and the chemical transformation takes place.
+This groove enables enzymes to selectively bind to the substrates and perform the catalysis of the chemical reactions.

 The active site of an enzyme is the place on the enzyme where substrate molecules are attached and a chemical reaction takes place.
 Enzymes are stereospecific which implies that they only attach to a certain substrate in compliance with the shapes and chemical properties of the substrate.